Grounding or Earthing to Protect from Electro-smog and Boost Health (Reduce Inflammation and Stress)

 • Electro-smog reduction.
 Another benefit to grounding is the reduction of the unwanted voltage induced on your body from electro-smog in your environments, such as that from power stations, wi-fi networks and other electromagnetic fields and dirty electricity.

-Kids behaving and performing better at school.
+• Kids behaving and performing better at school.
 Teachers have been reporting that children learn better when they’re grounded.
 The Finnish education system is one of the best in the world and one rule for the kids in classrooms is NO SHOES to ground them.
 One school in the UK applied this principle and noticed a huge improvement in students’ performance.
-Following the example set in Scandinavia, a decades-long study involving 25 schools around the world found that children were more engaged in a ‘shoeless’ classrooms and behave better and obtain better grades than peers with footwear as well as bullying in schools was also markedly reduced.
+Following the example set in Scandinavia, a decades-long study involving 25 schools around the world found that children were more engaged in a ‘shoeless’ classrooms and behaved better and obtain better grades than peers with footwear as well as bullying in schools was also markedly reduced.
 Professor Stephen Heppell, the led researcher with the Centre for Excellence in Media Practice at Bournemouth University, said: “Children are much more willing to sit on the floor and relax if they have no shoes on.”

 Grounding alleviates inflammation and pain

-Inflammation has been recognised as the key component of most, if not all, common chronic diseases.
+Inflammation has been recognised as the key component of most if not all, common chronic diseases.
 According to Graham Rook, emeritus professor of medical microbiology at University College London, inflammation has three jobs to do: kill off any infection, clear up the mess and help to repair the damage.
-Inflammatory chemicals can also get into the brain where they can activate resident immune cells called microglia, which produce more inflammatory substances as a result.
+Inflammatory chemicals can also get into the brain, where they can activate resident immune cells called microglia, which produce more inflammatory substances as a result.
 ‘That leads to increasing levels of toxic molecules within the brain, while levels of other chemicals, such as serotonin (important for regulating mood), decrease,’ says Golam Khandaker, a psychiatrist at Cambridge University.
 ‘This is very relevant for something like depression, where the problem is feeling low in mood and not being able to think straight.’
 That is probably why a daily aspirin can be reduced the risk of depression by 40% in elderly men with a history of the condition.

-Inflammation thrives when your blood is thick, and you have a lot of free radical stress and a lot of changes in your body.
+Inflammation thrives when your blood is thick and you have a lot of free radical stress and a lot of changes in your body.
 Grounding effectively alleviates inflammation because it thins your blood and infuses you with negatively charged ions.

 WARNING: are you on thinning blood medication?

-If you’re on thinning blood medication consult your doctor before grounding (see below Is grounding / earthing safe?)
+If you’re on thinning blood medication, consult your doctor before grounding (see below Is grounding / earthing safe?)

 There is strong scientific support for grounding (over 20 studies – read below)